DataSet#

 Keys are the Rset IDs (

-) for the particular structure set.This is used as a breadcrumb trail that specifies where each structure in the data set originates from.
+int) and values are MD5 hashes (str) for the particular structure set.This is used as a breadcrumb trail that specifies where each structure in the data set originates from.

 Examples